 The noble social worker was born in 1970 in a beautiful village of Jhapa District called Shanischare-6 Salbari.
-She was born into a poverty ridden lower class family of landless farmers and was the youngest child among the Six siblings.
+She was born into a poverty-ridden lower class family of landless farmers and was the youngest child among the six siblings.
 Two of her siblings died at a very young age.
-She was not allowed to go to the School because of her gender.
+She was not allowed to go to school because of her gender.
 She had to stay at home and had to do the household works.
-At that time, the society was not aware about providing education to both boys and girls.
+At that time, society was not aware of providing education to both boys and girls.
 Only boys were allowed to get the education and girls were forced to stay back at home.

 How she became a social worker?

-She started working with the famous human right activist, Parijaat and started building relationships with the prisoners.
+She started working with the famous human rights activist, Parijaat and started building relationships with the prisoners.
 She started earning the trust of the prisoners.
-While working with Parijat, Indira got a chance to spot the human right issues in the prisons of Nepal, which made her to build a strong determination to solve those issues.
+While working with Parijat, Indira got a chance to spot the human rights issues in the prisons of Nepal, which made her build a strong determination to solve those issues.
 Indira got familiar with the struggle faced by the political prisoners and their children through various social projects.
-So, she started taking a deep interest for the welfare of prisoners in Nepal.
+So, she started taking a deep interest in the welfare of prisoners in Nepal.

 Interesting facts about Indira Ranamagar

-» Indira Rana Magar is the first Nepali to be featured in BBC 100 influential women in the world.
+- She is the first Nepali to be featured on BBC 100 influential women in the world.

-» Despite of being successful, Indira has a very down to earth personality and always uses cycle to travel.
+- Despite being successful, Indira has a very down to earth personality and always uses cycle to travel.

 Awards and Nominations

-She also has various national awards like awards like Lilaram Kunti devi Neupane Social Service Award 2014, NayeeKharaGaurab Award 2013, Excellent Social Worker Award 2013, Honored by Universal Peace Federation as Ambassador for Peace 2013, Navatalash Struggling Women Award 2012, Social Development Award 2012, Navadevi Shakti Award, National “SajhaAbhibhabakIn a recent interview, the social enterprenuer, Indira Rana Magar said that she does not want to be known by those prestigious awards, she want everyone to know her as a mother of 500 helpless children.
+She has various national awards like Lilaram Kunti Devi Neupane Social Service Award 2014, NayeeKharaGaurab Award 2013, Excellent Social Worker Award 2013, Honored by Universal Peace Federation as Ambassador for Peace 2013, Navatalash Struggling Women Award 2012, Social Development Award 2012, Navadevi Shakti Award, National “SajhaAbhibhabakIn a recent interview, the social entrepreneur, Indira Rana Magar said that she does not want to be known by those prestigious awards, she wants everyone to know her as a mother of helpless children.